DataBiosphere/terra-interoperability-model/README.md

 The data model has been developed by The Broad Institute of MIT and Harvard’s Data Science Platform team and the DSPCore Data Model Team at the Broad.

 ### Terminology: Data Model, Ontology, Knowledge Graph
-These terms are often used interchangeably.
+These terms are often used interchangeably<sup>1</sup>.
 We use them as follows.
 * An **ontology** is a formally specified vocabulary which defines the concepts and relationships that characterize a domain.
 Further, we assume that an ontology represents all key high-level concepts in a domain and minimally provides parent-child relationships among the concepts.
 * A **data model** connects various domain vocabularies to “connect the dots” with a specific purpose in mind.
 Data models are specific to selected use cases or objectives.
-A good data model leverages standard vocabularies often in the form of ontologies and defines and extends concepts and relationships only when necessary.
+A good data model leverages standard vocabularies often in the form of ontologies and defines and extends concepts and relationships only when necessary.<sup>2</sup>
 * A **knowledge graph** is a data model populated with data.